sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 }
 ```

-The next example is of a migration that uses async/await where you create an unique index on a new column, with a manually-managed transaction:
+The next example is of a migration that uses async/awaits where you create a unique index on a new column, with a manually-managed transaction:

 ```js
 module.exports = {